 - Built-in means you should set schema or details for connecting to a database every time.

-- The repository comes in handy to save the details in the metadata so that you can reuse the same details every time without manually entering details every time.
-In metadata, you can save file schema, database connections, Hadoop connection, hive connection, s3 connection and many more.
+- The repository comes in handy to save the details in the metadata to reuse the same details every time without manually entering details every time.
+For example, you can save file schema, database connections, Hadoop connection, hive connection, s3 connection, and many more in the metadata.

 Components of Talend Data Integration